A firm or individual’s decision for allocating its wealth amongst assets is known as the Theory of Asset Demand or Portfolio-Choice Theory.

 There are two types of financial assets:

-- Necessity assets: Ex: cash & checking accounts – demand grows slower.
+- Necessity assets: For example, cash & checking accounts – demand grows slower.

-- Luxury assets: Ex: stocks & bonds – demand grows faster.
+- Luxury assets: For example, stocks & bonds – demand grows faster.

 2. Expected Return (RETe)

 The Demand for Assets is relative to RETe (real, after tax expected return) on other assets.
 A Higher RETe results in an increase in demand for assets (and demand for other assets goes down).